-The USB adapter driver, AvCAM, EasyCAD and the drawing library are located on your AvCAM USB drive.
+The USB adapter driver, AvCAM, QCAD and the drawing library are located on your AvCAM USB drive.

-All installations are done from the install.bat file on the thumb drive and should run automatically.
-If you have auto run on your computer turned off, then navigate to the cd.
-Right click the install.bat file.
-Click run as administrator.
+All installations are done from the autorun.bat file on the thumb drive.
+Navigate to the usb drive, right click autorun.bat and then Click run as administrator.

-The CDM21228.exe file installs the drivers appropriate to your operating system including 32 and 64 bit win 7 and win 8 operating systems.
+The CDM21228.exe file installs the usb drivers appropriate to your operating system including 32 and 64 bit win 7 and win 8 operating systems.

-The USB drivers load first, then AvCAM, then EasyCAD, then the drawing libraries.
+The USB drivers load first, then AvCAM, then the drawing libraries.

 If you are asked to reboot the computer, say no and wait till the command prompt goes away.
 You will be asked to hit any key in between each install segment above.